makiwate/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Mahesh Akiwates blog

 I'm glad you are here.
-I plan to talk about ...
+This is my first blog for the site.
+Please provide more likes